sakaiproject/sakai/docker/README.md

      $ docker swarm init

 # Development
-In the `dev/` folder you will find an exmaple staged Swarm stack that included everything needed to build and test sakai in developemnt.
+In the `dev/` folder you will find an example staged Swarm stack that included everything needed to build and test sakai in development.

 GOTO [Development README](dev/)